 CCBHCs must maintain clinical and financial oversight of CCBHC services provided by DCOs.
 This includes the responsibility for billing CCBHC services rendered under a DCO agreement by a DCO.
 This also includes ensuring a DCO meets all clinical parameters required of CCBHCs.
-Financial and payment processes must follow the Iowa CCBHC billing and cost reporting guidance and this provider guide.
+CCBHCs are required to regularly ensure that their DCOs are licensed and accredited and are enrolled in Medicaid in good standing for the services they are providing.
+This includes ensuring exclusion checks are conducted using all known names of the individual, or organization prior to contracting for services and then monthly thereafter to assure compliance.
+Exclusion databases can be found on the Excluded Individuals and Entities webpage on the lowa HHS website.
+Financial and payment processes must follow the lowa CCBHC billing and cost reporting guidance and this provider guide.

 In the Section 223 CCBHC Demonstration, payment for DCO services is included within the scope of the CCBHC PPS, and DCO encounters will be treated as CCBHC encounters for purposes of the PPS.
-Payments for referred services are not through the PPS but is made through traditional mechanisms within Medicaid or other funding sources.
+Payments for referred services are not through the PPS but are made through traditional mechanisms within Medicaid or other funding sources.

-CCBHC develops and implements a plan within two-years from CCBHC certification to focus on ways to improve care coordination between the CCBHC and all DCOs using a health IT system.
+CCBHC develops and implements a plan within two years from CCBHC certification to focus on ways to improve care coordination between the CCBHC and all DCOs using a health IT system.
+This plan includes:

-This plan includes information on how the CCBHC can support electronic health information exchange to improve care transition to and from the CCBHC using the health IT system they have in place or are implementing for transitions of care.
+Information on how the CCBHC can support electronic health information exchange to improve care transition to and from the CCBHC using the health IT system they have in place or are implementing for transitions of care.